aradfarahani/aradfarahani/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&amp;color=7A92B8&amp;height=100&amp;section=header" width="100%">

 # 💫 About Me:
-Just a Creative undergraduate Geology student who is interested in Hydrology, Climate Change, Geophysics and Remote Sensing.
-I really enjoy Data Analysis and Data Visualizing in Python.
-Since my childhood I really got in to the Math and nowadays I focus on Advance Linear Algebra and Mathematical Modeling.
-I really like musics, videogames and outdoor activities such as hiking also I love to communicate with people and know about their cultures. <br>
+I’m a creative undergraduate Geology student with a passion for Hydrology/Hydrogeology, Climate Change, Geophysics, and Remote Sensing.
+I thoroughly enjoy Data Analysis and Data Visualization in Python.
+Since childhood, I’ve been fascinated by Math, and currently, I focus on Advanced Linear Algebra and Mathematical Modeling.
+I also have a love for music, video games, and outdoor activities like hiking.
+I enjoy connecting with people and learning about their cultures. <br>
-🏬I'm currently working @ FEZtool as an R&D Specialist <br>🤝I'm looking for Graduate positions in the field of Earth Science<br>📖I'm currently Study Geology @ KhU and trying to Develop ML Model and Numerical Solutions for<br>
+🏬 Current Role: R&D Specialist at FEZtool <br>🤝 Looking For: Graduate positions in Earth Science<br>📖 Education: Studying Geology at KhU, developing ML models and numerical solutions in geoscience<br>
 ## Some fun facts about me :<br>
--🎮 I like to play video games in my free time(rather to play indie game)<br>-🌍 I love GIS, RS and anything that is relate to Earth Science (kind of Nerd) <br>-☕ I can’t start my day without a cup of coffee (Americano or V60)<br>-🎵 Nowadays I'm trying to play the Kamancheh (an Iranian Instrument(Jazz is my favorite genre!!!))
+-🎮 I like to play video games in my free time(rather to play indie game)<br>-🌍  I’m a huge fan of GIS, RS, and anything related to Earth Science (a bit of a nerd!). <br>-☕ I can’t start my day without a cup of coffee (Americano or V60)<br>-🎵 Nowadays I'm trying to play the Kamancheh (an Iranian Instrument(Jazz is my favorite genre!!!))

 ## 👨‍💻 Tech Skills